Acura TLX

-The Acura TLX is a four-door entry-level luxury sedan sold by Acura, a luxury division of Honda, since 2014 for the 2015 model year.
-It is the successor to both the TL and TSX models.
+The Acura TLX is a four-door entry-level luxury sedan that was produced by Acura, a luxury division of Honda, from 2014 through 2025.
+It was the successor to both the TL and TSX models.
 The discontinuation of the RLX after the 2020 model year left the TLX as the flagship sedan in Acura's lineup.
 Acura ended production of the TLX with the 2025 model year due to declining sales.

 Design history

 The Acura TLX was first revealed in January 2014 at the North American International Auto Show as the "TLX Prototype", a sedan designed in Acura's Los Angeles Design Studio as a replacement for the TL and TSX sedans.
 The production version was unveiled in April at the 2014 New York International Auto Show.
 The TLX entered production during July at Honda's Marysville Auto Plant with sales beginning in August.

 First generation (UB1/UB2/UB3/UB4; 2015)

-Two powertrain options are available.
+Two powertrain options were available.
 A 2.4-liter four-cylinder DOHC i-VTEC gasoline engine with direct injection was offered with front-wheel drive only, mated to a dual-clutch transmission and all-wheel steering (P-AWS).
 This model's chassis code is UB1.
 The Honda designed dual clutch transmission is the first to use a torque converter, which absorbs transmission gear shift shock, thus reducing NVH.
 The engine is rated at 206 hp with an EPA-estimated fuel economy of 24 mpgus/35 mpgus/28 mpgus (city/highway/combined) compared to 22 mpgus/31 mpgus/26 mpgus (city/highway/combined) from the previous TSX.
 Honda estimates that the six-cylinder model is 1.5 seconds faster from 0 to 60 mph.